HrushiBhatt/HrushiBhatt/README.md

 ## 🧠 Projects

-- **Autonomous Jungle Explorer Robot**
+- **Embedded Navigation Robot**
-  A Roomba-based robot that scans terrain, detects objects with IR + sonar sensors, and locates a hidden statue.
+  A Roomba robot that scans terrain, detects objects with IR + sonar sensors, and locates a hidden statue.
 Visualized in real-time using a custom Python GUI.

 - **Message Decoder System**
   A low-level decoder built in C that processes encoded messages using linked lists and pattern matching logic.